Liquor laws in British Columbia

 They may also seize your liquor if you are found drinking or selling it in a public place, supplying it to minors, or driving with an open liquor bottle in the car.

-Cruise ships and larger motor vessels that ply scheduled routes or travel from one destination to another may be licensed if they provide a service that, while primarily marine oriented, is consistent with the services provided by other sectors of the hospitality industry (for example, luncheon and dinner cruises).
+People using smaller boats for a special event (such as a day charter by a social club for its members) must obtain a Special Event Permit if they wish to sell or serve liquor to participants.
+Cruise ships and larger motor vessels that travel scheduled routes or from one destination to another may be licensed if they provide a service that, while primarily marine oriented, is consistent with the services provided by other sectors of the hospitality industry (for example, luncheon and dinner cruises).

-Patrons may take home unfinished bottles of wine from a bar or restaurant, provided one of the servers re-seals it before they leave.
-If they are leaving by car, they must ensure it is not readily accessible to anyone in the vehicle while driving.
+Yes, provided one of the servers re-seals it before you leave.
+If you are leaving by car, you must ensure it is not readily accessible to anyone in the vehicle while driving.
 (Store it behind the seat or in the trunk, etc.)